Updated: Jun 25

-Later iterations such as the ZX Spectrum 128 would increase this to 128 kilobytes of memory.
+Later iterations such as the ZX Spectrum 128 would increase the memory to 128 kilobytes.
 This increased memory allowed for significantly more complex games, and for whole genres of games that would not have been possible on earlier systems.

-The physical media formats used by the spectrum possessed far greater storage capacity than the carts used by the Atari.
+The physical media formats used by the Spectrum possessed far greater storage capacity than the carts used by the Atari 2600.

 These formats were audio cassettes and 3 inch floppy discs.

 Discs had the advantages of greater durability, loading near-instantaneously and loading silently.
 However, gamers would have to pay a premium for these perks, as discs were considerably more expensive than tapes.

 If memory serves, most disc based games retailed at around £14.99, whilst the more affordable cassettes sold for £9.99.